adamgonzls/portfolio-v2.5-astro/src/pages/blog/changing-my-domain-name.md

 featuredImage:
   url: '/images/blog/unpredictable-door-640.jpg'
   alt: 'Keep back.
 This door is unpredictable.'
-tags: ['astro', 'portfolio', 'dns']
+tags: ['astro', 'portfolio', 'dns', 'marketing']
 ---

 ### A-Damn-Good-Coder:

 When I went through the process of rebuilding my portfolio, I wanted a punny domain name.
 I fell in love with `adamgoodcoder.com`.
 Get it? **a-damn-good-coder**.
 I love it.
 People that I articulated it to love it, too.
-But, I think I have to change it...
+But, I had to change it...

-### The problem
+### The problem: I can't read it to every person that encounters it

 I think **a-damn-good-coder** is a great domain...
 When pronounced like that.
 The problem I've observed is that people read it as "adam-good-coder" which... sounds awkward.